stephaniehicks/website-hicks-source/content/projects.md

 #### Theory of Data Analysis

-In addition, I am actively thinking about how to define the field from first principles, namely the elements and principles of data analysis, based on the activities of people who analyze data with a language and taxonomy for describing a data analysis in a manner spanning disciplines (3).
-This leads to two insights: it suggests a formal mechanism to evaluate data analyses (4) based on objective characteristics, and it provides a framework to teach students how to build data analyses with an emphasis on reproducible data analyses (5).
+The data science revolution has led to an increased interest in the practice of data analysis.
+While much has been written about _statistical thinking_, a complementary form of thinking that appears in the practice of data analysis is _design thinking_ -- the problem-solving process to understand the people for whom a product is being designed.
+There can be significant or subtle differences in how a data analyst (or producer of a data analysis) constructs, creates, or designs a data analysis, including differences in the choice of methods, tooling, and workflow.
+These choices can affect the data analysis products themselves and the experience of the consumer of the data analysis.
+Therefore, the role of a producer can be thought of as designing the data analysis with a set of design principles (3,4).
+Our work leads to several insights: it suggests a formal mechanism to describe and evaluate (5) data analyses based on the design principles for data analysis, and it provides a framework to teach students how to build data analyses using formal design principles with an emphasis on reproducible data analyses (6).

 1. **Hicks SC**, Irizarry RA (2018).
 [A Guide to Teaching Data Science](https://www.tandfonline.com/doi/abs/10.1080/00031305.2017.1356747?journalCode=utas20). _The American Statistician_.
 2. **Hicks SC** (2017).
 [Greater Data Science Ahead](https://www.tandfonline.com/doi/abs/10.1080/10618600.2017.1385472). _Journal of Computational Graphical Statistics_.
+3. D'Agostino McGowan L, Peng RD, **Hicks SC**.
+(2021).
+[Design Principles for Data Analysis](https://arxiv.org/abs/2103.05689). _arXiv_.
-3. **Hicks SC**, Peng RD.
+4. **Hicks SC**, Peng RD.
 (2019).
 [Elements and Principles for Characterizing Variation between Data Analyses](https://arxiv.org/abs/1903.07639). _arXiv_.
-4. **Hicks SC**, Peng RD.
+5. **Hicks SC**, Peng RD.
 (2019).
 [Evaluating the Success of a Data Analysis](https://arxiv.org/abs/1904.11907). _arXiv_.
-5. Peng RD, **Hicks SC**.
+6. Peng RD, **Hicks SC**.
 (2021).
 [Reproducible Research: A Retrospective](https://doi.org/10.1146/annurev-publhealth-012420-105110). _Annual Review of Public Health_.

 ---